When Does "Frankenstein" (1818) Take Place?

 -So in frame 1, all the letters in the prologue and the epilogue (starting halfway through chapter 7) written by written by Walton include dates that end in "17—" and the first one includes the phrase: ..."as I walk in the streets of Petersburgh".
 The real-world city of Saint Petersburg was founded on May 27th, 1703 AD.
 Its spelling was not codified for many years and the "Saint" was dropped fairly often BUT on August 31st, 1914 AD it's name was officially changed to Petrograd (and then to Leningrad on January 26th, 1924 AD).
 It did not return to the original name until September 6th, 1991 AD.
 So it must be after May of 1703 AD and it is extremely likely it is before August of 1914 AD.

 More specifically, in his second letter Walton writes, "I am going to unexplored regions, to 'the land of mist and snow'; but I shall kill no albatross, therefore do not be alarmed for my safety."
-The sentence makes no sense unless Robert Walton has read the poem "The Rime of the Ancient Mariner" (1798).
+The sentence makes no sense unless Robert Walton has read the poem "The Rime of the Ancient Mariner" (1798) as it refers to a specific plot point from it.
 It is after the first publication of the poem in the collection Lyrical Ballads on October 4th, 1798 AD but his letters are still dated "17—" nearly to the end 1 year later, so it must be late 1798 AD at the start of the frame narrative.

 1,799 - 1 = 1,798.